-It is understood there have been previous timber specialist treatment works and it is assumed all documentation and guarantees are available.
+It is understood there may have been previous woodworm specialist treatment works and it is assumed any documentation and guarantees are available.
 This should be confirmed.

-There is a sun lounge extension.
+The property has been extended in the past however, extension works and alterations appear to be over 20 years old.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.